E. coli outbreak linked to baby spinach, CDC says - NewsBreak

 E. coli outbreak linked to baby spinach, CDC says

-(WJW) – The Centers for Disease Control and Prevention says an E. coli outbreak is linked to baby spinach that was sold in packages nationwide, including in Ohio.
+( WJW ) – The Centers for Disease Control and Prevention says an E. coli outbreak is linked to baby spinach that was sold in packages nationwide.

 According to the CDC, Minnesota officials found E. coli O157:H7 in a container of Josie’s Organics baby spinach that was taken from a sick person’s home.

-The affected product was sold in plastic clamshell containers.
-The CDC is advising people not to eat, sell or serve Josie’s Organics prepackaged baby spinach with a “best by” date of October 23, 2021.Stores that will be closed Thanksgiving Day
+The affected product was sold in plastic clamshell containers with a “best by” date of Oct.
+23, 2021.Stores that will be closed Thanksgiving Day

-There have been 10 reported sicknesses in seven states, including one in Ohio.
+There have been 10 reported sicknesses in seven states.
 Two people have been hospitalized.

 Most people infected with E. coli have severe stomach cramps, diarrhea and vomiting.
 Symptoms usually start three to four days after swallowing the bacteria, and most recover without treatment after five to seven days.